 Why do we leave the room instead of removing the puppy instead?
 Because physically restraining the puppy and then forcibly removing it when the dog is already in a state of escalation is not ideal, nor is it quick enough.

 In other words, it makes things worse.
-It easy to lose your temper when your puppy behaves like an out-of-control hyena and is not listening.
+It is easy to lose your temper when your puppy behaves like an out-of-control hyena and is not listening.
 But, trust me, you will feel guilt as heck afterward if you allow the situation to escalate.

 No Bite Pressure